 Jacqueline Buyze, Esq. is an attorney and the author of the children’s book series “A Story of Lawyers™” which educates children about the work that we do as lawyers.
 With fun and jolly rhymes and delightful illustrations, each of the books in the three-part series expands into a different aspect of the legal field.

 The first book, A Story of Lawyers™ is a fun introduction to law as a profession giving a broad overview including legal terms.
 The second book, A Story of Lawyers™ with Views from the Bench, explains the role of the judiciary in our justice system.
 A third book, A Story of Lawyers™ Raising the Bar, is written but not yet released.
 It explains the function and purpose of bar associations, the many ways lawyers volunteer in their communities, and programs like legal aid that are available throughout the country.
-A tribute to the profession, this series is a must have for lawyers and educators, a must read for their clients, children and students, and must add supplement to any civics or law related education effort.
+A tribute to the profession, this series is a must-have for lawyers and educators, a must-read for their clients, children and students, and must add a supplement to any civics or law-related education effort.
+Once you know this, you’ll make your lawyers job 10 times easier!
+I’m sure Drogen Anwalt München is already thanking this article!

 We invited Jacqueline to discuss the series and her newest project.